-We stopped at the top of the Grind to attempt to call Marc’s parents as it was his dads birthday that weekend.
-The signal was a bit rubbish so we continued on into the busy resort at the top of the mountain.
 The path to Dam Mountain is at the back of the bear enclosure.
 Last time I came here, I hadn’t realised there were resident bears.
 This time we looked for them, but they were hiding, or asleep, or both!?
 At least now I know I am between the size of a sun bear and a black bear.
 I’m about half the height of a polar bear!

 Anyway, the lumberjack show was taking place as we walked past so it was incredibly busy and loud (lumberjacks need lots of “whoops!”).
 However as soon as you get around the corner on the way to Dam Mountain, the whole mountainside quietens down and you start to hear the sounds of birds meeping and trees creaking!
 We were surprised to see some snow.
 At first we could step over it, or take a few steps over ice to avoid it.